MicrosoftDocs/dynamics-365-intelligent-order-management/topics/data-management.md

 Intelligent Order Management is designed to be used in complex environments where data is communicated between many internal and external systems.
 You'll design systems that will be used to share master data with other systems.

-Intelligent Order Management is built on Microsoft Dataverse and the common data model which allow you to store data you consider to be master data.
+Intelligent Order Management is built on Microsoft Dataverse and the common data model, which allow you to store data you consider to be master data.
 Intelligent Order Management can be configured to be the central app with a single view of orders in your organization, so you may want to consider it to be the master system.
 However, master data such as products or accounts may originate from other business apps, such as your existing ERP app, and therefore you may consider that ERP app the master data system for some types of data.

 ## System data

 You can configure and use parameters throughout Intelligent Order Management.
 The app provides pages where you can administer system parameters that are needed to control functionality.
 You can use those pages when you're initially setting up Intelligent Order Management and throughout day-to-day administration.

 Some data may be important for the operation of the systems, such as currency and units of measure.
-This type of reference data can be accessed through the pages provided for master data entities like product and can also be imported and exported with the tools listed below.
+This type of reference data can be accessed through the pages provided for master data entities like product and can also be imported and exported with the tools listed in the following sections.

 ## Master data